- As low as $1,551/Night

 At the end of the hall sits bedroom No. 8 that we refer to as the Garden Room.
 Cozy with a full sized bed, a shower, vanity, and fireplace.
 You will have access to a modest covered porch that enters into the enchanting and secluded garden.
 If visiting in the winter, don't forget to pick off some oranges from our tree shading the garden for your morning juice or beverage.

-Lets go upstairs as we pass a reading nook with a appreciate seat tucked away at the bottom of the staircase.
+Lets go upstairs as we pass a reading nook with a adore seat tucked away at the bottom of the staircase.

 At the top and to the right you'll see room No. 4 with two queen beds and a fireplace.
-The sizable windows and handsome blue ceiling give this room a calming ambience.
+The sizable windows and extravagant blue ceiling give this room a calming ambience.
 Next door there's a marbled floor bathroom with 1920s patina clawfoot tub to soak or shower.
-This striking bathroom is ideal for primping at the enormous vanity and vintage stool.
+This impressive bathroom is ideal for primping at the enormous vanity and vintage stool.

 Room No. 2 has twin beds and an exposed brick wall to ceiling fireplace, bringing warmth into this welcoming room for two.